Marcussjogren/IVT_Rego_290AW/README.md

 I have connected a H1-interface from Husdata (www.husdata.se) to a Raspberry Pi Zero Wireless, which runs the code.

 <h2>Setup:</h2>
-Clone the repo and create a .env-file in the repository folder which contains the below
+Clone the repo and create a .env-file in the repository folder which contains the below.

 <i>I'm not really sure about the discovery-part of mqtt right now, I'm just testing it out.</i>

 MQTT_SERVER = "YOUR SERVER"

 MQTT_TOPIC = "MQTT TOPIC"

 MQTT_DISCOVERY_TOPIC = "DISCOVERY TOPIC"

 <h2>Service</h2>